KamauGilbert/loan_default_prediction_model/assets/python_notebook/README.md

 📈 **Model Strategy:**
 - Therefore, in our models, we will prioritize achieving a higher F1 score, which balances precision and recall but with a slight emphasis on recall to align with the company’s goal of minimizing defaulters.
 We will also take into account the model's accuracy but not as much.

----

-Feel free to integrate this into your README!